Skip to main content

 3.3 Improve internal communications to strengthen collaboration and partnership within NCES and across IES and ED.

-Context: A range of data indicators collected by NCES highlight the persistent disparities in academic outcomes among students by race, ethnicity, geography, and socio-economic status.
+Context: A range of data indicators collected by NCES highlight the persistent disparities in academic outcomes among students by family structure, race, ethnicity, geography, and socio-economic status.
 There is a critical need for NCES to continue to identify and monitor the full range of indicators that illuminate inequitable opportunities and inform solutions for helping all students reach their fullest potential.
 This will require intentional integration of principles and practices that ensure representation of a comprehensive range of individual and institutional characteristics important for understanding the condition of education into the collection of data and development of products, as well as an investment in the staffing and planning necessary to reflect and foster equitable outcomes.

 4.1 Review and update as necessary NCES's Statistical Standards to ensure they promote principles and practices that result in the collection and dissemination of information representative of the diversity of the population, including a comprehensive range of individual and institutional characteristics important for understanding the condition of education.